 4. Resist placing too much emotional weight on mass media coverage of company changes.
 In economic transition, jobs are created as well as changed.
 Yes, people are getting laid off or furloughed and you will learn about those situations and experiences.
 Remember that the media needs content that is exciting enough for people to consume.

 5. Keep spending time to make your transition.
-If you’re working full-time, we recommend that you spend 5 hours per week of high-quality time, when you are focused and have good energy, on your search.
+If you’re working full-time, we recommend that you spend at least 5 hours per week of high-quality time, when you are focused and have good energy, on your search.
 Refrain from spending this time cold-applying to jobs, reformatting your resume, starting a new skills training, or building a new personal website.

 You may find it easier to passively remain in your current job, rather than to pursue a transition because a career change can be fraught with fear, uncertainty, and doubt.
 What we know is that making a bad decision is worse than making no decision at all.
 And delaying a decision while waiting for life to "happen to you" does not lead to a fulfilling career.
 However, when you are following a proven methodology tailored for your discovery and research, you are taking deliberate steps toward reaching your goals.
 Reach out for your free strategy call, if you aren’t working with us already,

 We know that most worthwhile career transitions are not easy, yet we promise making your transition will be worth it.
 The future is yours for the taking!